ipregistry/ipregistry-python/README.md

 allowing you to lookup your own IP address or specified ones.
 Responses return up to 65 data points including location, currency, timezone, threat information, and more.

+Starting version 3.0.0 of the library, support for Python 2 has been dropped and the library requires Python 3.6+.

 ## Getting Started

 You'll need an Ipregistry API key, which you can get along with 100,000 free lookups by signing up for a free account at [https://ipregistry.co](https://ipregistry.co).